rthuffman/WFGY/ProblemMap/Inverse_Atlas/start-here.md

 - expected patterns
 - future architecture

-The project is much easier to understand if you enter in the right order.
+The project becomes much easier to understand when you enter it in the right order.

 ---

-## What if I only care about downloads 📦
+## 📦 If You Only Care About Downloads

 If you only want the raw artifacts, go here: